microsoft/vscode-docs/docs/remote/containers.md

 Right-click on the Docker task bar item and select **Settings**.
 On Windows, go to the **Shared Drives** tab and check the drive(s) where your source code is located.
 On macOS, go the **File Sharing** tab and make sure the folder containing your source code is under a file path specified in the list.

-See [here](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) for information on workarounds to common Docker for Windows issues.
+See [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) for information on workarounds to common Docker for Windows issues.

 ### I am seeing "W: Failed to fetch http://deb.debian.org/debian/dists/jessie-updates/InRelease" when building a Dockerfile, how do I fix this?